niightingale/yetis_dont_exist/README.md

 $ git clone https://github.com/niightingale/yetis_dont_exist.git
 ```

+:exclamation: **Note** that even though this project is pre-compiled and immediately ready to use through the executable as described in the next section, the 'download ZIP' button in the GitHub GUI cannot be used to download this project.
+This is due to the fact that the LFS files will not get downloaded through that method.
+Cloning is therefore necessary.

 Further than this there are no requirements.
 Note however, that the game lacks most of the optimizations that are required for an open-world game to run well on modern hardware.

 ## ✍️ How to Use